nxp-appcodehub/dm-mcx-wireless-uart-leds/README.md

 }
 ```

-the commands sent by the user using the Smatphone need to be capture it in the fuction:
+The commands sent by the user using the smartphone need to be captured in the function:

 ```C
 static void BleApp_GattServerCallback